 Student Organizations

-Involvement in student organizations creates opportunities for students to create professional relationships and participate in professional service outside the classroom.
+Involvement in student organizations creates opportunities for students to develop professional relationships and participate in professional service outside the classroom.
 The College of Pharmacy also values student input in our governance process, so students also have elected representation on College and University committees.

-Health Outreach Activities
+Health Outreach

-If you are planning a health outreach activity*, you must request approval at least 2 weeks prior to the event.
+If you are planning a health outreach activity*, you must request approval at least 4 weeks prior to the event.
 Visit the CoP Community Outreach canvas course site for additional requirements and information.

-- View this link for a full definition and examples.
+• View this link for a full definition and examples.

-- Any time a student engages in unpaid health outreach, the approval form must be submitted in advance.
+• Anytime a student engages in unpaid health outreach, the approval form must be submitted in advance.

-- Anytime a student is getting paid (eg. internship) for health outreach, they must not present themselves as a U of M student (eg. no UMN branded white coat, no UMN ID badge).
+• Anytime a student is getting paid (eg. internship) for health outreach, they must not present themselves as a U of M student (eg. no UMN branded white coat, no UMN ID badge).

 *Health outreach activity: any activities that involve providing health-related information or care.